- Home

 Machrie Moor Standing Stones Isle of Arran

 These standing stones in Arran are part of a dramatic moorland rich in archeological history, including stone circles, burial cairns and more.
-The stones may have once been used for observing astronomical activities, with the prehistoric standing stones dating to back to between 3,500 and 1,500 BC.
+The stones may have once been used for observing astronomical activities, with the prehistoric standing stones dating back to between 3,500 and 1,500 BC.

 The circles are aligned with the head of Machrie Glen where a midsummer sunrise could be seen, so they are connected with religious and ceremonial activities.
 One of the circles is known as "Fingal's Cauldron Seat", after the mythical giant, Fionn Mac Cumhail.
 See if you can spot a hole in one of the stones, where he was said to tie his dog Bran.